Aspie96/blog/content/posts/free-speech.md

 Artistic and literary works of authorship, including software, are covered by copyright (or "author's rights") according to the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
 However, this only applies to the works themselves and [does not extend to ideas](https://www.copyright.gov/title17/92chap1.html#102).
 Limitations to exclusive rights exist in the [US](https://www.copyright.gov/title17/92chap1.html#107) and the [EU](http://data.europa.eu/eli/dir/2019/790/oj) and they help to preserve freedom of speech.

 Laws concerning [digital rights management](https://www.eff.org/issues/drm) systems can hamper the use of exceptions to copyright.
-Together with [software patents](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression), they also restrict freedom of expression trough computer code.
+Together with [software patents](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression), they also restrict freedom of expression through computer code.

 ### In the United States